-Revision 1 of the BTP (BTP 2015) is a significant re-write of the draft issued in May 2012 and a significant improvement over the 1995 BTP (BTP 1995).
-[5] [6] The NRC has altered many of the positions in the interest of clarification.
-The development of an Implementation Guide for applying BTP 2015 to industry-specific waste streams that is vetted and supported by a EPRI sponsored working group consisting of industry participants (including utilities, disposal sites, NRC and Agreement State representatives and industry experts) will ensure compliant and consistent application during waste generation, packaging, processing and disposal activities.
+The Nuclear Regulatory Commission published Revision 1 of the Branch Technical Position (BTP) on "Concentration Averaging and Encapsulation" (BTP 2015.)
+[6] PRI developed an Implementation Guide for applying BTP 2015 to nuclear power plant specific waste streams.
+This Implementation Guide has been vetted and supported by an EPRI organized working group consisting of industry participants (including utilities subject matter experts, disposal sites, NRC and Agreement State representatives and industry experts) will ensure compliant and consistent application during waste generation, packaging, processing and disposal activities.

-The Implementation Guide will provide for a comparison to previous BTP guidance and provide clarification and common understanding of the key concepts contained within the revised BTP.
+The Implementation Guide provides for a comparison to previous BTP guidance and provides clarification and common understanding of the key concepts contained within the revised BTP.
 These include averaging constraints, hot spots, waste streams, waste types, discrete items, blending, solidification, encapsulation and alternative approaches.